Improvise Better with the Best Case/Worst Case Die Roll

 One of the worst things a GM can do is to over-prep and then the players don’t engage with any of that content.
 Improvising insures this does not happen.

-One way to improve your improvising skills is to use a simple dice mechanic.
+One way to improve your improving skills is to use a simple dice mechanic.
 I discovered this some years ago when running impromptu session.
 I had nothing planned, but wanted to have fun.

 But more importantly, I wanted my players to have fun.
 So I began doing something that has become known as the “best case/worst case die roll.”